TabbyML/tabby/README.md

 ## Features

 * Self-contained, with no need for a DBMS or cloud service
-* Web UI for visualizing and configuration models and MLOps.
 * OpenAPI interface, easy to integrate with existing infrastructure (e.g Cloud IDE).
 * Consumer level GPU supports (FP-16 weight loading with various optimization).